Vaccination and Mask Policy for Broadway Shows in NYC - Valid Through June, 2022

 Short answer: No. When in doubt, look to the Broadway League.

 There have been a lot of cooks in the kitchen when it comes to Broadway COVID safety policies.
-There's Mayor Bill De Blasio, who has sporadically announced rules for all of New York City.
-And then there are the Broadway theatre owners themselves: The Shuberts and Nederlanders, who, put together, own over half of the Broadway houses; Jujamcyn, which owns another five theatres; Ambassador Theatre Group with two; Disney Theatrical Group, which resides at the New Amsterdam; and a smattering of other not-for-profit companies, which fill out much of the rest of Broadway real estate.
+There's city-level governance, and then there are the Broadway theatre owners themselves: The Shuberts and Nederlanders, who, put together, own over half of the Broadway houses; Jujamcyn, which owns another five theatres; Ambassador Theatre Group with two; Disney Theatrical Group, which resides at the New Amsterdam; and a smattering of other not-for-profit companies, which fill out much of the rest of Broadway real estate.

 Fortunately for our collective theatregoing sanity, the Broadway League, which represents all 41 Broadway theatres, took the reins on this matter.
-At the end of July, the Broadway League announced its over-arching COVID safety plan that would apply to every Broadway theatre through the end of October—followed shortly thereafter by a nearly identical city-wide vaccine mandate for restaurants, gyms, and theatres from Mayor De Blasio.
-The League's latest update to its safety protocols establishes the rules that will apply through the end of February 2022, so whether you're going to a Shubert, Nederlander, or any other variety of Broadway house, it's the League's rules that you'll be following—at least for the foreseeable future.
+The League's latest update to its safety protocols establishes the rules that will apply through the end of April 2022, so whether you're going to a Shubert, Nederlander, or any other variety of Broadway house, it's the League's rules that you'll be following—at least for the foreseeable future.